jdillard/structed_tutorial/editme.rst

 Future
 ------

-..
-Is it a good idea to include this?

-Section outline

-Support all rST elements, Sphinx
+While there is plenty of work left to fix issues in the existing set of features, there's already plenty of ideas for enhancing struct:ed.
+Here's a basic list:

+* extend reStructuredText support: images, tables, Sphinx directives, ...

+* section outline view for easy navigation of  documents

-Highlight changes since last commit
+* highlight changes made since last commit (colored based on who made these changes)

-Comments annotated with the user name
+* annotate comments with the user name

-Backends: GitLab, DropBox, ...
+* more backends: GitLab, DropBox, ...

+So, stay tuned!